DylanLRPollock/Monkey-Head-Project/docs/README.md

 Virtual Environment Setups

-SubOS: A **Debian Trixie** environment with **Python 3.12** preinstalled.
+SubOS: A **Debian Trixie** or **Testing** environment with **Python 3.12** preinstalled.
 Requires 128GB storage and 8GB RAM per instance, suitable for running isolated, specialized tasks alongside the primary AIOS environment.

 NanoOS: A lightweight **Python 3.12** environment used for granular hardware interaction.
 It can run in Docker containers or Python virtual environments, allocating fractional core processing power for minimal overhead.